Call for Applications for Lakehead University Indigenous Research Chair - Deadline April 30, 2021

 Researchers must use Lakehead University's CFI Request for Quotations Form to ensure quotations meet CFI eligibility requirements.
 A CFI Internal budget worksheet must be completed and submitted along with copies of the equipment quotations used to complete the CFI form.
 Note that only "discounts beyond best educational price" are eligible.
 Please note that project leaders should be aware that once the relevant taxes (3.41% HST) are applied to the total cost of the requested infrastructure in the application budget, the contribution by a vendor may actually work out to slightly less than the required 20%.
 Additional matching funds may be required to make up the resulting short-fall.

-If you have any doubts regarding the eligibility of your matching funds, please call Anne Klymenko or Andrew Hacquoil in the Office of Research Services for advice.
+If you have any doubts regarding the eligibility of your matching funds, please contact Anne Klymenko or Andrew Hacquoil in the Office of Research Services for advice.

-Requests for renovations to new space (not currently allocated to the applicant) must be approved by the Lakehead University’s Space Committee prior to the internal deadline.
-Researchers should be aware that renovation costs can also include such expenses as changes to a space in order to accommodate a piece of equipment that has special power requirements, or environmental cooling (for example).
-If an application is to include renovations in the budget, researchers must contact Kevin Schlyter in Physical Plant far in advance of the January 29, 2021 internal deadline to arrange for a cost estimate.
+Requests for new space (not currently allocated to the applicant) must be approved by the Lakehead University’s Space Committee prior to the internal deadline upon the recommendation of the Dean.
+Should renovations be required to the space, researchers should be aware that renovation costs can also include such expenses as changes to a space in order to accommodate a piece of equipment that has special power requirements, or environmental cooling (for example).
+If an application is to include renovations in the budget, researchers must contact Kevin Schlyter in Physical Plant far in advance of the November 8, 2021 internal deadline to arrange for a cost estimate.
 Applications that do not accurately reflect costs may be deemed ineligible for consideration.
 Additional information is available on-line at the Lakehead University Physical Plant website.

 Should you have any questions regarding the CFI JELF program, please contact Anne Klymenko at aklymenk@lakeheadu.ca or Andrew Hacquoil at ahacquo1@lakeheadu.ca.
 Additional information regarding the CFI program can be obtained by referring to the following website: CFI John R. Evans Leaders Fund.

-Call for Applications: Community-Engaged Research Award (Deadline January 22, 2021)
+Call for Applications: Community-Engaged Research Award (Deadline: November 15, 2021)

 Lakehead University has a long history and reputation of excellence in community engagement, regionally, nationally and internationally.
 Lakehead University’s commitment to social justice is a stated priority in the University’s Strategic Plan.
 We believe that by working together we can make a positive difference and contribute to a more sustainable, just and healthy society.